AlterShadow/Rust-BE/README.md

 `Upgrade: websocket`
 `Sec-WebSocket-Version: 13`
 `Accept: sec-websocket-accept`
-`Sec-WebSocket-Protocol: 0login,1user_one,2placeholder_password,32,43849823798,5android`
+`Sec-WebSocket-Protocol: 0login,1address,2placeholder_password,32,43849823798,5android`
-Here in the `Sec-Websocket-Protocol` header we have the login method as the first variable, followed by the user's registered username, password, service_code (the service the user is logging into), device id, and device OS.
+Here in the `Sec-Websocket-Protocol` header we have the login method as the first variable, followed by the user's registered address, signature message, signature, service_code (the service the user is logging into), device id, and device OS.

-The login method validates that the password hash matches the registered password for the user, and that the requested service matches the user's role, and on success returns the username, the user's public id, and 2 tokens generated for the user, 1 'user' token and 1 'admin' token.
+The login method validates that the password hash matches the registered password for the user, and that the requested service matches the user's role, and on success returns the address, the user's id, and 2 tokens generated for the user, 1 'user' token and 1 'admin' token.
 These tokens are to match the requested service when calling Authorize ( see below) but will only be valid if the user has the necessary role to use the service.